-(1) The mine plan prepared by the Corporation is based on internal reporting by the Corporation and not based on an independent feasibility study or pre-feasibility study of mineral reserves demonstrating economic and technical viability.
-While there is some increased uncertainty and economic and technical risk associated with the Corporation's production decision to proceed without an independent feasibility study, the Corporation has been mining underground at the Tau property for the past six years, it carried out its own internal feasibility study based on its historic mining to support the new mine plan and, as a result, it believes it as sufficient knowledge to manage the risks associated with that decision.
+The mine plan prepared by the Corporation is based on internal reporting by the Corporation and not based on an independent feasibility study or pre-feasibility study of mineral reserves demonstrating economic and technical viability.
+While there is some increased uncertainty and economic and technical risk associated with the Corporation's production decision to proceed without an independent feasibility study, the Corporation has been mining underground at the Tau property for the past seven years and carried out its own internal feasibility study based on its historic mining to support the new mine plan.
+As a result, it believes it as sufficient knowledge to manage the risks associated with that decision.

-In addition, the Corporation is currently processing ore from its previously mined low grade stockpiles, which are located next to the processing plant at the Mupane Property, next to the Golden Eagle mine located approximately 26 kilometres from the Mupane Property, and on the Shashe mining lease located approximately 35 kilometres from the Mupane Property.
-In Q4 2019, it processed 37,110 tonnes at an average grade of 0.77 g/t (Q4 2018 - 124,864 tonnes at 0.77 g/t) and for 2019, it processed 201,102 tonnes at an average grade of 0.77 g/t (2018 - 431,830 tonnes at 0.88 g/t).
+In addition, the Corporation is currently processing ore from its previously mined low-grade stockpiles, which are located next to the Golden Eagle mine located approximately 26 kilometres from the Mupane Property.
+In Q4 2020, the Corporation did not process any low-grade ore stockpiles (Q4 2019 - 37,110 tonnes at 0.77 g/t) and for 2020, it processed 13,632 tonnes at an average grade of 1.42 g/t (2019 - 201,102 tonnes at 0.77 g/t).
 The decrease in tonnes processed from low grade stockpiles is primarily due to the commencement of processing of the Monarch slimes dump material referred to above.